wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-abishai-blue.md

 <ins>Kris.</ins> The abishai makes one melee attack (x) and casts a spell.

-<ins>Summon Celestial (recharge 2/6).</ins> The abishai summons 1D4 HD of celestials, which appear in 1D4 turns.
+<ins>Summon Celestial</ins> (recharge 2/6).
+The abishai summons 1D4 HD of celestials, which appear in 1D4 turns.

 <br>